 ILSI Europe’s network through EU-funded projects

 This map shows the number of scientists that we collaborate with through EU-funded projects.
-In total, EU projects expand our network to about 800 scientists of high calibre.
+In total, EU projects expand our network to more than 800 scientists of high calibre.

 For more information about ILSI Europe’s participation in EU projects, please contact Dr Stéphane Vidry at email@example.com or our Scientific Project Managers.